top of page

 “Shall I create a muffin without gluten, sugar, dairy, eggs or oils?
 Do I truly dare?”

-As she sipped on her tea, she began to see….a recipe idea swirling in her mind as ingredients danced their own rhythm and rhyme…..
+While sipping her tea, a recipe idea started to form in her mind, as ingredients seemed to dance in their own rhythm and rhyme.

 “Carrots and walnuts, oh yes!
 Cranberries and oranges, Oh my!
 Spices of cinnamon, clove, nutmeg and ginger….oh how divine…..”

-Peering over her glasses and past the island, magically the oven flicked on, the baking drawers rattled, 'POOF' flour was a sifting, while the ingredients scurried, singing ‘mise en place, mise en place’
+Looking over her glasses and beyond the kitchen island, the oven mysteriously turned on, the baking drawers shook, 'POOF' flour began to sift, while the ingredients hurriedly moved, shouting ‘mise en place, mise en place’

 All while the bowls were chorussing,